eolweus/IT2810-project-3/README.md

 <hr>

 ### Elastic search database
 Elasticsearch is a document database based on apache Lucene.
-We decided to use this because it is a very flexible and fast database.
+We decided to use this because it is a very flexible and fast database that has all the feautures we want.
 It has built in search functionality and allows us to feed it with json object without having to model the data first, this made getting the data really simple since we took it straight from the spotify API and feed it into the database with very little overhead, all we did was make sure the ID used by elasticsearch was the same as the track ID.

 To communicate with the database we used elastics own Node.js api.
 This has beed used to add data to the database as well as retriving data from it.
 The `ElasticSearchFeeder.js` is used to feed the database with the data we have retrieved from spotify, with a bulk request.